 Colours are magical.
 They represent life.
 Just think about the rainbow after the rain and you’ll immediately smile.
 They dominate senses and impressions.
 When you wear colour under your face, the light reflects it upwards and can cast either flattering tones or dark shades.
 For this reason it’s very important to find the colour palette that compliment your complexion, eyes and hair shade.
 Right colours make you seem younger and healthier and all this brings you a sense of confidence and comfort.
 Conversely wearing clothes of the wrong shades can make you seem less attractive and energetic and emphasizes wrinkles and spots.

 Colours are classified as either warm or cold according to their temperature.
 Cool colours are green, indigo, violet, while the warm ones are yellow, orange and red.
 This distinction is not always so obvious because colours can have different shades: there are therefore hot reds and cold ones, hot and cold greens whose temperature depends on the amount of warm (yellow) or cold (indigo) colour present in that particular colour shade.
 Now that you have understood this main difference you are ready to discover which is the dominant temperature of your complexion’s colours: look yourself in a mirror, with your face cleaned and your hair picked up, wear a white t-shirt that hides the colours of your clothes and analyze your skin, eyes, hair.
 Has your skin blue or yellow undertones?
 Are your eyes clear, dark, green, blue, or do they have gold flecks?

-This is just the first step to see if your best colours are hot or cold.
+This is just the first step to see if your best colours are warm or cold.
 The second step is more complex and associates every person with a particular season, whose colours have different characteristics: Spring, Summer, Autumn, Winter.
 These four groups give hints about the best colour palette for each person.
 They offer general guides which cannot be applied definitively, as there are people with characteristics that may be related to more than one season.
 It should also be remembered that as time goes by, your colours change and with them the traits that refer to a specific season.